Validate Your NIR Calibration Against Real Grain Samples Before Your First Production Run

 Understanding RMSECV in Context of Your Application

 Define your required measurement tolerance before calibration development begins — not after.
 That target drives decisions about sample set size, reference method precision, and acceptable model complexity.
-A calibration that barely meets tolerance under ideal lab conditions has no margin left when your production variability kicks in.
-Set the performance bar first.
-Build toward it.

 2. External Validation: The Real Acid Test